Agniwald/easyMeet/README.md

 Pretty self-explanatory.

 #### Test
-In this tab you will see all operations of application core. **Check this tab to see Google login recover code!**
+On this tab you will see all operations of application core. **Check this tab to see Google login recover code!**

 ### Requirements